Michael N. Foster, Jr.

-Mr. Drake, age 35, joined BĀSA in April of 2013 and serves as the company’s Chief Compliance Officer, In-House Counsel and Vice President of Land.
+Mr. Drake joined BĀSA in April of 2013 and serves as the company’s Chief Compliance Officer, In-House Counsel and Vice President of Land.
 Mr. Drake is responsible for providing legal counsel; management of all land, title and ownership issues related to more than 4,300 wells operated by BĀSA in over 35 different fields throughout the State of Texas; and overseeing and managing all compliance issues within the organization, ensuring that BĀSA is complying with all regulatory requirements and that BĀSA and its employees are complying with all internal policies and procedures.
 Some of his additional duties include: pre-closing and post-closing curative and due diligence pertaining to acquisitions and divestitures; title examination; lease administration; dispute resolution; and the negotiation and authorship of various conveyances and agreements including purchase and sale agreements, joint operating agreements, salt water disposal agreements, farmouts, rights-of-way, easements, timber, pipeline, gas purchase, surface damage agreements and oil, gas and mineral leases.
 Prior to joining BĀSA, Mr. Drake spent five years in Fort Worth, TX working for a private oil and gas company focused primarily on operations in the Barnett Shale and later served as the Head of the Title Curative and Due Diligence Department working as a broker for numerous large public E&P companies, where he gained experience across the United States with exposure to the Eagleford, Bakken, Granite Wash, Haynesville, Marcellus, Mississippi Lime and Utica Shales.
 Mr. Drake is proficient in the interpretation and application of the Texas Title Examination Standards and the Texas Natural Resources Code.
 Mr. Drake holds a Bachelor of Science in Multinational Business from Florida State University and a Juris Doctorate from Southern Methodist University Dedman School of Law.
-Mr. Drake is an active member of the State Bar of Texas and a current applicant to become Board Certified in Oil, Gas and Mineral Law with the Texas Board of Legal Specialization.
+Mr. Drake is an active member of the State Bar of Texas and is Board Certified in Oil, Gas and Mineral Law with the Texas Board of Legal Specialization.
 Mr. Drake is a member of: the Oil, Gas & Energy Resources, Environmental & Natural Resources, Corporate Counsel, and Real Estate Law Sections of the State Bar of Texas; the Dallas Bar Association, Energy Law Section; the American Association of Professional Landmen (AAPL); and the Dallas Association of Petroleum Landmen (DAPL).
 He is also a Licensed Real Estate Sales Agent with the Texas Real Estate Commission (TREC) and an Eagle Scout.

 Mr. Marshall joined BĀSA Resources, Inc. in January of 2005 with 25 years experience in the oil and gas industry.
 Mr. Marshall has held a variety of management, supervisory, and technical positions with Ascent Energy, Inc., Kerr-McGee, Oryx Energy, and its predecessor, Sun Exploration & Production Company.
 Mr. Marshall began his career with Sun Oil Company in 1980.
 He has a very broad base of experiences operating in a multitude of geologic basins in the U.S. Mr. Marshall has a proven track record of exploiting assets as both an engineer and a manager by enhancing volumes and reducing costs in a variety of fields in Oklahoma, Louisiana, Texas, New Mexico, Colorado, and California.
 His strengths include his technical competence in drilling, completions, workovers, EH&S Management, artificial lift, compression, and operations management.
 Prior to joining BĀSA, Mr. Marshall worked for Ascent Energy, Inc. as V.P. of Operations.
 Previously Mr. Marshall managed Kerr-McGee’s domestic onshore operations where his responsibilities included financial authority and management of a staff including 5 operations engineers, 3 field superintendents, and 80 field operations employees.
 These operations consisted of more than 2,300 active producing wells in 35 fields with daily production of 8,000 barrels of oil and 3 million cubic feet of gas.
 He has excelled in his ability to move into a new area, assess an operation, rapidly deploy the resources, and implement the systems and processes to achieve a streamlined, efficient business unit.
 Mr. Marshall attended Louisiana State University where he earned B.S. degrees in Zoology and Petroleum Engineering.
 He is a member of the Society of Petroleum Engineers, American Petroleum Institute, American Association of Drilling Engineers, and Mid-Continent Oil & Gas Association.
 He is also a certified Incident Commander for Hazardous Waste Operations and Emergency Response (HAZWOPER) and is certified by the MMS at the “Supervisor” level for Well Control on Workovers/Completions/Well Servicing.